+41 79 446 14 86 info@immofisc.ch

 The descendants

-The legal inheritance share is the share of the inheritance to which a person is entitled by law, unless the testator has decided otherwise (e.g. with a will).
+The legal inheritance share is the portion of the inheritance to which a person is entitled by law, unless the testator has decided otherwise (e.g., with a will).

-The hereditary reserve is the minimum share of inheritance, defined by law, to which a person is entitled; it is lower than the legal inheritance share.
-However, not all legal heirs are entitled to a hereditary reserve.
+The reserved portion is the minimum share of the inheritance, defined by law, to which a person is entitled; it is less than the statutory share.
+However, not all legal heirs are entitled to a reserved portion.

-Only the spouse and children of the deceased are entitled to a compulsory share
+Only the spouse and children of the deceased are entitled to a mandatory share

-If a will does not respect the hereditary reserve, it is not automatically void; it must first be contested by the legal heirs.
+If a will does not respect the reserved portion of the estate, it is not automatically void; it must first be contested by the legal heirs.

-The available portion is the portion of the estate that remains, after deduction of the hereditary reserves.
-The testator can transmit this at his discretion, to individuals or non-profit organizations, by means of a will or an inheritance agreement.
+The disposable portion is the share of the estate that remains after deduction of the reserved portions.
+The testator can bequeath this portion as they wish, to individuals or non-profit organizations, by means of a will or a succession agreement.

-The Swiss civil code provides for three forms of will: holographic, public and oral.
-The holographic will is the simplest and most widespread form.
-It must be handwritten in its entirety, dated and signed by the testator.
+The Swiss Civil Code provides for three forms of will: holographic, public, and oral.
+The holographic will is the simplest and most common form.
+It must be entirely handwritten, dated, and signed by the testator.

-A succession pact is a contract between two or more people whose object is the succession of at least one of them.
+A succession pact is a contract between two or more persons whose object is the succession of at least one of them.

-Any person capable of discernment and aged 18 or over can conclude an inheritance pact.
+Any person capable of discernment and aged 18 years or over may enter into a succession agreement.

-The settlor can, with the agreement of the heirs, freely dispose of his estate without limit.
-By this act, a reserved heir can renounce all or part of his estate, for example.
+With the agreement of the heirs, the testator can freely dispose of their estate without limit.
+For example, a forced heir can renounce all or part of their inheritance through this act.

-The succession agreement may harm the reserves of other heirs not participating in the contract.
+The inheritance agreement may infringe upon the reserved portion of other heirs who are not participating in the contract.

 In this case, the injured parties can assert their rights through an action against the other heirs (action for reduction).

-The inheritance pact is drawn up in authentic form (with a notary).
+The inheritance agreement is established in authentic form (before a notary).

-Unlike the will, the inheritance pact cannot be modified unilaterally.
-Any change must be made in the presence of a notary and with the participation of all parties.
+Unlike a will, a succession agreement cannot be unilaterally modified.
+Any change must be made in the presence of a notary and with the participation of all parties

 Changes for married couples

-• The hereditary reserve of descendants will decrease.
+• The inheritance rights of descendants will decrease.

-• Today, children are entitled to a hereditary reserve of 3/8.
+• Today, children are entitled to a reserved portion of 3/8 of their inheritance.

-• From now on this share will amount to 1/4 The available portion will increase from 3/8 to 1/2.
+• From now on this share will amount to 1/4.
+The disposable portion will increase from 3/8 to 1/2.

-• The testators will therefore be able to dispose of a larger share of the estate as they wish.
+• The testators will therefore be able to dispose of a larger share of the inheritance as they see fit

-• Married couples living in a blended family will be able, thanks to the increase in the available quota, to benefit their own children, but also take their step-children into account.
+• Married couples living in a blended family will be able, thanks to the increase in the disposable portion, to favour their own children, but also to take into account their stepchildren.

 • Spouses can better protect each other.
-This aspect is of particular importance when the surviving spouse is dependent on income from the estate or must amortize the mortgage to keep their home.
+This is especially important when the surviving spouse is dependent on income from the estate or must pay off the mortgage to keep their home.

 • Otherwise, he will at worst be forced to sell in order to reduce his fixed costs or to compensate the children.

-• A reduction in the hereditary reserve allows business leaders to more easily regulate succession within their company.
+• A reduction in the reserved portion of an estate allows business leaders to more easily settle succession within their company.

 • Inheritance law does not regulate cohabitation.

-• Without specific provisions, cohabitants and their children will therefore not be able to claim inheritance even after the revision of inheritance law.
+• Without specific provisions, cohabiting partners and their children will therefore not be able to claim inheritance even after the revision of inheritance law.

-• These constellations can be very different, it is not the law but the testators who, including after the reform, will remain authorized to decide on the people they wish to favor.
+• Since these constellations can be very different, it is not the law but the testators who, even after the reform, will remain empowered to decide which people they wish to favor.

-• In the future, testators will have greater room for maneuver in doing so, because the hereditary reserve of descendants will decrease and that of parents will disappear entirely.
+• In the future, testators will have more leeway to do this, as the inheritance rights of descendants will decrease and those of parents will disappear entirely.

-• Cohabitants and blended families must also take steps to avoid an unfair situation when sharing inheritance.
+• Cohabiting partners and blended families must also take steps to avoid an unfair situation when dividing an inheritance.

-Loss of right to hereditary reserve during divorce proceedings
+Loss of the right to a reserved portion of the estate during divorce proceedings

-Divorced spouses whose divorce judgment is enforceable lose all rights to the other's estate; this also applies to registered partnerships.
+Divorced spouses whose divorce decree is enforceable lose all rights to the other's estate; this also applies to registered partnerships.

-The surviving spouse and registered partner currently their right to the inheritance share and the hereditary reserve if the other spouse or partner dies in the middle of the inheritance procedure. divorce.
+The surviving spouse and registered partner currently their right to the inheritance share and the reserved portion if the other spouse or partner dies during divorce proceedings.

-Today, registered partners and married couples are on equal footing before the law.
-With the revision, the spouse and registered partner will lose their right to hereditary reserve upon filing divorce proceedings .
+Today, registered partners and married couples are equal before the law.
+With the revision, the spouse and the registered partner will lose their right to a reserved portion of the estate as soon as divorce proceedings are filed .

-Until the divorce judgment is enforceable, the surviving spouse and registered partner will still be entitled to their legal share of the estate unless the testator decides otherwise (e.g. through a will).
+Until the divorce judgment is enforceable, the surviving spouse and registered partner will still be entitled to their legal inheritance share unless the testator has decided otherwise (e.g. through a will).

-• Just the act of favoring or harming one family member among many others can harm the good understanding between families and generate multiple problems for the new owner.
+• Simply favoring or disfavoring one family member over many others can harm family relations and generate multiple problems for the new owner.

-• In the new inheritance law, hereditary reserves constitute a less important part, which facilitates transmission within the family.
+• Under the new inheritance law, the reserved portions constitute a smaller share, which facilitates transmission within the family.

-• In the next stage of the revision of inheritance law, it is planned to facilitate the transfer of family businesses.
+• In a future stage of the revision of inheritance law, it is planned to facilitate the transfer of family businesses.

-• Family businesses are particularly at risk in the event of the death of the owner if his estate is not settled.
+• Family businesses are particularly threatened in the event of the owner's death if their estate is not settled.

-• Depending on the valuation of a company, its buyers must pay high compensatory compensation to their co-heirs who are protected by hereditary reserves.
+• Depending on the valuation of a company, its buyers must pay high compensation to their co-heirs who are protected by inheritance reserves.

 • This can put a company in difficulty or even lead to its fragmentation if a large part of the assets are tied up in the company.

-• The revision aims, among other things, to make it possible to defer the payment of compensatory allowances if the company has insufficient liquidity for immediate payment.
+• The revision aims, among other things, to allow the deferral of payment of compensation if the company has insufficient liquidity for an immediate payment.

-Legal inheritance shares, hereditary reserves and available portion
+Legal inheritance shares, reserved portions and disposable portion

 SWISS CIVIL CODE – INHERITANCE LAW